wsauret/Epic7-OCR-Script/README.md

 When taking the screenshots be sure to **tap** on each piece of gear before screenshotting.
 Do not hover/hold down your finger on each one, as the placement of the item box is different between tapping and holding.
 Once you've screenshotted all your gear, move on to the next step.

-**Step 2**: Download and install the Anaconda python distribution - https://repo.anaconda.com/archive/Anaconda3-2020.02-Windows-x86_64.exe
+**Step 2**: Download and install the 64 bit Anaconda python 3.7 distribution for windows - https://www.anaconda.com/products/individual

-**Step 3**: Download and Install Tesseract-OCR - https://github.com/UB-Mannheim/tesseract/wiki
-Make a note of which directory you install tesseract to, this will be important later.
+**Step 3**: Download and Install the latest 64 bit version of Tesseract-OCR - https://github.com/UB-Mannheim/tesseract/wiki Make a note of which directory you install tesseract to, this will be important later.

 **Step 4**: Run Anaconda Navigator, which was installed as a part of the Anaconda distribution.
 Launch "Powershell Prompt".
 Copy and paste the two lines below, in order, hitting enter after each.